awgrover/arduino-2-xod/README.md

 It was easier to repeat the pattern.
 But, quite close to the original example.

+### Adafruit Library Example: "simple_new_operator"

+This is the same as above, but using "new" in c++.
+Not relevant for XOD.

 # Playing With My Converter

 Yikes!
 It's a hack! clanglib -> python bindings -> python program -> json -> perl.